-Return to: Orders
+Return to: ORDERS

 IMPORT ORDER UPDATES

 OrdersImport Order Updates allows users to import a file containing order updates.
 Options are given for the types of cashpoint orders that will be entered.
 See the separate document Input/Output Formats Guide for content detail of the import file.